 Step 3.
 Cut the Infusible Ink Transfer Sheet

 - Next, load the sheet of Infusible Ink onto the green StandardGrip cutting mat.
 Place the Infusible Ink transfer sheet onto the mat with the shiny side down, and the colorful inked side facing side up.
 You can roll the transfer sheet with a brayer tool to make sure it’s fully adhered to the cutting mat.

 - Press the Load button to load the cutting mat into the machine.
 Press the Go button to start the cut.

 - When the cut is complete, unload the mat.
 Flip the mat over onto a clean work surface, and peel the cutting mat away from the Infusible Ink sheet.

 - Now it’s time to weed the design.
 Start by bending or rolling the transfer sheet to loosen up the cut pieces.
 You may hear little cracking noises as the cut pieces separate – don’t worry, that’s a good sign.

 I found that I was able to weed most of the design by hand.
-But, I did use the reverse-grip tweezers to help my weed the smallest pieces.
-If you use tweezer, just be careful not to scratch the surface of the transfer sheet, or dig into the plastic backing.
+But, I did use the reverse-grip tweezers to help me weed the smallest pieces.
+If you use tweezers, just be careful not to scratch the surface of the transfer sheet, or dig into the plastic backing.